residuum/Puredata-abstractions/README.md

 the Pd convention for adding a trailing tilde (~) to all objects, that output or process audio.
 A lot of objects have accompaning help patches.

+For all abstractions to load without any error you need the following libraries, available via deken:
+- iemguts
+- cyclone
+- list-abs
+- zexy

 ## Effects and Mixing (fx)
 `[bitcrusher~]`: simple bitcrusher effect.